 Step 2: Consolidate your super accounts.
 You may have as many accounts as you’ve had jobs, and you’re paying fees on all of them.
 Check out Miss Money Box’s step-by-step guide on how to consolidate your super.

 Step 3: Salary sacrifice your super.
 You can arrange this through your employer.
 The money goes into your super fund pre-tax so it never hits your normal bank account.
-As of 1 July 2017, there are new (lower) limits to how much super you can sacrifice each year.
+FYI, there are limits to how much super you can sacrifice each year.

 Step 4: Find any lost super, there’s apparently $14 billion of it out there and some of it might be yours.

 There is a real disengagement that happens between money we need now – for housing, travel, kids – and money we can’t access until we’re over 65.
 These four steps, taken years ahead of time, can amount of tens or even hundreds of thousands of dollars more in retirement.